 But where the S8 deviates heavily from the Harman target and Moondrop’s other IEMs is in the treble.
 The Harman target is generally characterized by a gentle slope off of 10kHz and the subsequent “air” frequencies.
 On the contrary, it sounds like the S8 peaks right around the cusp of those air frequencies at ~8kHz (irrespective of the resonance peak shown on the graph) after which it slopes fairly linearly to 19kHz, perhaps with a minor peak somewhere in-between.
 I have to admit, this is a very interesting quality I’ve not heard before.
 It lends the S8 to a “floaty-bloaty” quality in which there’s a certain inflatedness to the decay of instruments, and yet said decay is quite smooth and well-extended.
 Stack on a minor, lower-treble peak at 6kHz, and this is most definitely a treble-head’s IEM.
 Tunings like this tend to be more divisive, and whether this is good or bad I think is better left to personal preference; admittedly I quite enjoy it.

 And we haven't even gotten to the S8's bread-and-butter: technicalities.
 It excels in this metric, carrying over a lot - and then some - of what made its younger sibling the Moondrop Blessing 2 great.
-Whereas the B2 exhibited minor image diffusal (certainly above average for its price), the S8’s staging feels a good deal more sonic-wall free; I hear a greater sense of physicality between instruments and their sharp, precise positioning.
+Whereas the B2 exhibited minor image diffusal (certainly above average for its price), the S8’s staging feels a good deal more refined if not as open; there's excellent distinction between instruments and their sharp, precise positioning.
 The S8’s resolving capability is also nothing short of astounding for the price.
 Transient attack exhibits excellent speed, and from the quicker tracks I threw at it like Tiffany’s “I Just Wanna Dance” to more nuanced tracks like Tom Day’s “Where Were We,” the S8 never congested.
 One could certainly make the argument that the S8 is pumping out detail simply by virtue of its strong upper-midrange presence and lower-treble peak; however, this is no less a worthy means of achieving resolution in my eyes.
 Furthermore, the S8 has the resolving capability to back it up.

 What do I mean by this?
 I often make a distinction between resolution and detail retrieval, which are subsets of overall resolving capability.
 Resolution is simply the clarity with which a note is articulated, and it’s generally a consequence of quicker transient attack or more upper-midrange and treble presence.
 This can often lend itself to the perception of detail; however, I would not necessarily consider an IEM with good resolution to be entirely resolving either.
 To this end, detail retrieval is sometimes referred to as “internal” or “true” detail, and it’s indicative of an IEM’s ability to capture the smallest of details, to bring them to the forefront of the sound.
 While this certainly still has some overlap with frequency response, I tend to think of it more as an intangible property, one that’s much more difficult to achieve.
 Like so, I’d wager even the S8’s detail retrieval is comparable with many of the best in the kilobuck bracket.